 The Charter School's curriculum will be designed specifically to meet the needs of our students, ensure that they are at or above grade level in all core subject areas and help them ultimately reach the goal of college graduation.
-To do so, the Charter School's team works in conjunction with KIPP SoCal's Teaching & Learning team to identify the best curricular programs we can find and pick and choose the best curricular programs we can find and picks and chooses the best aspects of those programs to infuse into our academic program.
+To do so, our team researches the best curricular programs we can find and picks and chooses the best aspects of those programs to infuse into our academic program.